AguaClara/ram_pump/FabricationManual.md

   </div>

 ## Experimental Methods
 The following instruction details how energy efficiency testing of the ram pump is conducted.
+The energy efficiency percentage determines the efficacy of the ram pump in pumping effluent compared to the amount of volumetric flow entering the pump from of the drive pipe.
+Energy of both the effluent pumped as well as the incoming drive flow is the product of flow  rate  and  hydraulic  head.
+The energy pumped is the product of volumetric effluent flow and effluent head, or the equivalent pressure that the ram pump is pumping against to pump the water to a higher elevation.
+The pressure head can be measured using a 7 kPa pressure sensor linked to ProCoDA.
+Volumetric flow rate is determined by recording the amount of time it takes to pump a certain volume, as shown in the following equation:

+ $Q=V / t$

+ The overall equation for energy efficiency of the ram pump is as follows:

+ $E = Q_eff*h_eff/Q_waste*h_drive

+ where

+ Q_eff = volumetric flow rate of effluent h_eff = pressure head of effluent being pumped, eg: how high the effluent is theoretically being pumped Q_waste = volumetric flow rate of the wasted water during the same time interval measured for the effluent flow rate h_drive = height of the drive pipe, representative of the incoming energy to the ram pump

 <div class="alert alert-block alert-danger">
 This needs to be expanded.
 Why is this important?
 What data are you collecting?
 How do you determine this?
 </div>

 ### Experiment
-Step 1.
-Assemble ram pump in the standard configuration as shown in the figure below.
+1. Assemble ram pump in the standard configuration as shown in the figure below.

 ###### Figure 4: Standard Configuration
 ![Standard Configuration](https://github.com/WillLopez/Personal/blob/master/Images/pump%20setup.jpeg)

-Step 2.
-Fill the waste water bucket roughly half way to the brim.
+2. Fill the waste water bucket roughly half way to the brim.

-Step 3.
-Connect a pressure sensor to the effluent outlet to measure the effluent pressure of the system using ProCoDA
+3. Connect a pressure sensor to the effluent outlet to measure the effluent pressure of the system using ProCoDA

-Step 4.
-Open the bucket connector valve and close the drive pipe valve.
+4. Open the bucket connector valve and close the drive pipe valve.

-Step 5.
-Plug in the electric sum pump and allow it to run until all water is removed from the collection bucket and into the head tank.
+5. Plug in the electric sum pump and allow it to run until all water is removed from the collection bucket and into the head tank.
 Then close the bucket connector valve and unplug the pump.

-Step 6.
-Direct the effluent pipe into a separate container.
+6. Direct the effluent pipe into a separate container.
 Open the drive pipe valve while starting a stopwatch at the same time.
 Run the ram pump until roughly 30 seconds elapse.
 Stop the timer and close the drive pipe valve simultaneously.

-Step 7.
-Measure the volume of water in the effluent and collection bucket underneath the drive pipe.
+7. Measure the volume of water in the effluent and collection bucket underneath the drive pipe.
 Divide each by the time measured to compute the flow rate of the effluent and waste streams.

-Step 8.
-Measure the length of the drive pipe and compute the effluent head by dividing the pressure measured from the sensor using ProCoDA by the density of water multiplied by the gravitational acceleration constant.
+8. Measure the length of the drive pipe and compute the effluent head by dividing the pressure measured from the sensor using ProCoDA by the density of water multiplied by the gravitational acceleration constant.

-Step 9.
-Repeat steps 1-8 using the inverted configuration of the ram pump.
+9. Repeat steps 1-8 using the inverted configuration of the ram pump.

-Step 10.
-Calculate energy efficiency using the equation below.
+10. Calculate energy efficiency using the equation below.

 <div class="alert alert-block alert-danger">
 Try not to interrupt lists with figures.